DrvoiDcy7/CSMAP/README.md

   1. Set view options as "Show hidden files, folders and drivers"
   2. If corresponding "._wav" files can be found, the wavread function will be able to read .wav files
   3. For MATLAB in English only version, please change all the file names to english name as "ai-w" indicating women voices for "ai"
+  4. Make sure that the .fig, .m files are in the same directory as .wav files